These Fintech Examples Are Having a Big Impact on Banking — and It’s Getting Bigger

 Among the many services they offer, banks are first and foremost money depositories — convenient places to stash and retrieve cash.
 These days, with all sorts of ways to navigate the digital space, banks and financial institutions are making wealth access easier than ever.
-From entirely mobile banks and payments between friends to AI-enhanced chatbots and anti-money laundering software, these fintech companies and services are bringing banking into the digital age.
+From entirely mobile banks and payments between friends to AI-enhanced chatbots and anti-money laundering software, these fintech examples from companies and services across the industry are bringing banking into the digital age.

 Artificial Intelligence Virtual Assistants